silx-kit/h5web/CONTRIBUTING.md

 To release a new version:

-1. Check out `master` and pull the latest changes.
+1. Check out `main` and pull the latest changes.
-1. Make sure your working tree doesn't have uncommitted changes and that the latest commit on `master` has passed the CI.
+1. Make sure your working tree doesn't have uncommitted changes and that the latest commit on `main` has passed the CI.
 1. Run `npm version [ patch | minor | major | <new-version> ]`

 This command bumps the version number in `package.json`, commits the change and